-Dutch PM’s poll lead shrinks as election enters second day
+Dutch parties make last push for votes in general election

 Voting has been spread out over three days, starting Monday, with the first two days intended to allow people who are considered more vulnerable to the virus to vote in polling stations that aren’t as busy as on normal election days.

+In Amsterdam, a drive-thru voting station was set up at a conference center for cars and bicycles.

 Sandra Neerbos, 49, took advantage of the early voting in The Hague.
-She said her most important themes were health care and security.
+She said the most important issues to her are health care and security.

 “I think it’s important that the health care system is well handled because it has suffered major budget cuts,” she said.